nikochiko/df-wizard-chess/README.rst

 * Moved from SQLite to Postgres with SQLAlchemy
 * Bug fixes in show_board
 * Bug fixes with session_id handling
+* Add feature to accept SAN (or overspecified SAN) moves

 v0.1.1 - 07/05/2020
 -------------------